-Why Changing the 6.7 Cummins CCV Filter Is Crucial for Performance
+Why Changing the CCV Filter 6.7 Cummins is Crucial for Performance

-Hi, I’m Lars from SPETUNER.
-We build and test diesel performance parts daily on Ford Power Stroke, RAM Cummins, and GMC Duramax trucks.
 This guide blends shop-floor experience with OEM data so you can diagnose CCV issues on a 6.7 Cummins and fix them the right way.

 The CCV (crankcase ventilation) filter sits on top of the valve cover under the plastic dress cover.
 It separates oil mist from blow-by before vapors are routed back into the intake, protecting the turbo, intercooler, and emissions system.
 When the filter clogs, crankcase pressure rises and oil can be pushed into the intake—hurting performance, economy, and emissions hardware.

-1. Introduction to the 6.7 Cummins CCV Filter
+Introduction to the 6.7 Cummins CCV Filter

 What is the CCV Filter and Why Is It Important?